locationtech/jts/RELEASING.md

    mvn clean install
    ```

-3. Compile to test, and commit this change.
+3. Compile the project to test the changes.
+If correct, commit the updates to initiate the next version:

    ```
    git add .